IvanGlinkin/CCTV/README.md

 # CCTV
 Close-Circuit Telegram Vision revolutionizes location tracking with its open-source design and Telegram API integration.
-Offering precise tracking within 50-100 meters, users can monitor others in real-time for logistics or safety, redefining how we navigate our surroundings
+Offering precise tracking within 50-100 meters, users can monitor others in real-time for logistics or safety, redefining how we navigate our surroundings.
+PLEASE BE AWARED TELEGRAM STARTED BANNING ACCOUNTS FOR USING "FIND PEOPLE NEARBY" FEATURE

 Usage example:
 --------------